SweHostingPoland/tetr3pm/README.md

 ## credits
 many thanks to these who without them, the project may have never seen the light of day (or it would just have sucked):

-<br> - [Lucide Icons](https://lucide.dev/) - once again, absolutely goated icon pack, just works and super easy to import. love using it.
+- [Lucide Icons](https://lucide.dev/) - once again, absolutely goated icon pack, just works and super easy to import. love using it.

-<br> - [MusicTempo](https://cdn.jsdelivr.net/npm/music-tempo/+esm) - used for calculating the BPM of each imported song, works pretty well!
+- [MusicTempo](https://cdn.jsdelivr.net/npm/music-tempo/+esm) - used for calculating the BPM of each imported song, works pretty well!

-<br> - [the artists that did the demo songs, check home page](https://tetr.lolodotzip.tech/) - well i definitly needed songs for the demo of the game, and thanks for making your stuff copyright-free!!
+- [the artists that did the demo songs, check home page](https://tetr.lolodotzip.tech/) - well i definitly needed songs for the demo of the game, and thanks for making your stuff copyright-free!!

-<br> - [JSfxr](https://sfxr.me/) - allowed me to make the sound effects by myself! super cool i had never heard of, but thanks!
+- [JSfxr](https://sfxr.me/) - allowed me to make the sound effects by myself! super cool i had never heard of, but thanks!

 and probably some others I forgotten.. sorry in advance, but thanks for being here!